 However, for yourself, you don’t want to have any blocking body language, anything behind your back, which again unconsciously shows that maybe you’re hiding something you also don’t want to cover, under the fig leaf and cover the family jewels again, shows a sign of nervousness, stress, lack of confidence as well just hands by your side and gesture without going too crazy gesture and making it out because if you like this talking about whatever for the whole time and you have pneumonic, monotonous, or no animation or no movement.
 So you’re still not doing anything; it gets boring.

 Body language is huge; it is 50 to 60% of communication.
-So that’s why communicating using your body gestures, facial expressions are it’s more interesting, and it’ll communicate more.
+So that’s why communicating using your body gestures facial expressions are it’s more interesting, and it’ll communicate more.
 Even if people aren’t necessarily getting what’s coming out of your mouth, they’re saying you make emphasis.
 And this is big; this is a big deal.
 This is important.
 And it takes communication to a whole new level.
 If you use body language effectively, instead of just doing this all the time, you don’t want to do the flapping of the wings all the time because that’s not good.
 You wish to gesture intentionally.

 So that’s another thing on body language, and on what can distract big is too much touching face.
 Rubbing eyes is weather modeling noses covering your mouth to covering your mouth; people do under duress and stress and nervousness or a lack of confidence in what they’ve said.
-This whole pinching and lips can show that you’re withholding something again, can it’s the theme.
+This whole pinching and lips can show that you’re withholding something again, can it be the theme.
 Yeah, it’s not.
 This means it can tell you’re withholding something or you’re a little stressed.
 So you want to avoid a lot of these unconscious body language and body movements.
 You’ll make deliberate, confident body movements, and show that you’re open, make gestures, navel ever level gestures, chest level gestures as well.
 And be beyond the point with what you’re doing.

 Most of us aren’t very great extemporaneous speakers.
 So how much should we practice when we’re preparing for a speech?